What Is a CSA, Anyway?

 How Does a CSA Work?

 Every year, we offer a certain amount of public shares in our farm.
-This year, a share costs $500, and from mid-June through October, results in 16 weeks of amazingly delicious produce grown for you on our family farm in beautiful Willington, Connecticut.
+This year, a share ranges from $500 to $250, and from mid-June through September, results in 16 weeks of amazingly delicious produce grown for you on our family farm in beautiful Willington, Connecticut.
 Our agricultural practices are beyond organic, never employ synthetic pesticides or fertilizers, and strive to build up soil health.
 We have taken the Northeast Organic Farming Association’s Farmer’s Pledge, which means healthier food for you and healthier farming techniques for the planet.

 Know Your Farmer, Know Your Food